gocd/docs.go.cd/gocd_helm_chart/prerequisites.md

 Please refer to the [helm install docs](https://github.com/kubernetes/helm/blob/master/docs/install.md) for alternative methods of installation.

-#### Ingress controller
+#### 3. Ingress controller

 The GoCD server is a web application.
 This means that to expose the GoCD server to the internet, we need to expose it as an ingress.
-Standard platformas like minikube, GKE etc come with an addon for ingress or with ingress enabled by default
+Standard platformas like minikube, GKE etc come with an addon for ingress or with ingress enabled by default.
 Please refer to the [cluster setup](setup_cluster.md) for enabling ingress.

-#### Privileges
+#### 4. Privileges

 The service account associated with the `Tiller` pod must have the permissions to perform `CRUD` operations on the following resources: